wabson/chafon-rfid/README.md

 Installation
 ------------

+To install the package into your own project, use `pip`

+    pip install wabson.chafon-rfid

-Optionally, install pyserial (for serial communication) and Google client (for writing results to a spreadsheet) libs, via `pip`
+Optionally, install pyserial (for serial communication) and Google client (for writing results to a spreadsheet) libs

     pip install --upgrade google-api-python-client oauth2client pyserial